 The following evaluations are to be completed at the Day 1 visit.
-The investigator must have confirmed eligibility before proceeding with randomization on the Day 1 visit.
-If the screening and Day 1 visits occur within 24 hours, no procedures need to be repeated.
+The investigator must have confirmed eligibility before proceeding with randomization (Part A) or treatment assignment (Part B) on the Day 1 visit.
+If the screening and Day 1 visits occur within one day, no procedures need to be repeated.
 Participants must complete the following assessments before being administered study drug:

-- Physical examination including, vital signs (heart rate, temperature, blood pressure, and body weight) - Documentation of respiratory status:
+- Physical examination including vital signs (heart rate, temperature, blood pressure, and body weight) - Documentation of respiratory status:

-- Oxygen supplementation: room air, low flow O2 (L/min and %), high flow O2 (L/min and %), CPAP/BIPAP (FiO2 or %), mechanical ventilation (FiO2 or %), ECMO
+Oxygen supplementation: room air, low flow O2 (L/min and %), high flow O2 (L/min and %), CPAP/BIPAP (FiO2 or %), mechanical ventilation (FiO2 or %), ECMO